This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 Some Whole30, no added sugar chicken broths are:

-You might substitute the butter too
+You should substitute the butter for ghee

 What goes well with Keto Shrimp Scampi?